This guide was last updated 8 November 2022

 As Monty pointed out in his blog, you have to be careful about which mortgage you go for – the headline rates do not necessarily mean the value will be there.
 Arrangement fees are added on by lenders and may be a set number or a percentage of the property value, although the average is about £1000.
 You may be required to pay upfront, or the lender might add it to the mortgage.

 Another fee you might find yourself with, especially if you are going into the mortgage with a low deposit, is a Mortgage Indemnity Guarantee (MIG), also sometimes known as Mortgage Indemnity Insurance, among others.
 With words like ‘indemnity’ and ‘guarantee’ you might think these sound like added protection, but in fact, offer no benefit to you, the buyer.
 They are to be avoided if at all possible.
+There are other costs included within the arrangement fees which we’ve broken down here.

 We’re sad to say the unexpected costs don’t really end there, as there are other moving costs to consider.
 These include removal services, new furniture, parking charges and ground rent among others.
 That’s not even to mention the fees that come up once you actually have your mortgage, although we shall cover that in another blog.
 If you want to come in to talk to Coreco about how to properly budget for your purchase, we’d be glad to help!
 There are no hidden fees in your purchase that will stay hidden from us.